 Finally, making my way to the front row, I spotted Alex standing in the middle of the field.
 She had a smirk on her face and a countenance of conviction.

 In front of her was a medium-height, short-haired, blonde male.
 He stood with his arms crossed and a scowl on his face.
 I didn’t know him personally, but he was an earth spirit-user that ranked pretty high at school.

 Furrowing his eyebrows, he closed his eyes and took in a deep breath.

 “Come forth, Iwao.”

-A mark on the right side of his face glowed brown, and beside him the ground crumbled…
+A mark on the right side of his face glowed amber as the ground beside him crumbled…

-What came forth looked like a giant translucent snake nearly 6 meters long, that glowed the same color as his mark.
+My eyes widened as Itsuki’s familiar sprung out of the ground.
+What came forth was a giant translucent snake-like creature nearly 6 meters long that glowed the same color as its master’s mark.

 “Yeah!
 Get her!”

 I chuckled as I heard the last one.